micmejia/bible-dump/AMPC/Luke/Luke 12.md

-You also must be ready, for the Son of Man is coming at an hour _and_ a [^n]moment when you do not anticipate it.
+You also must be ready, for the Son of Man is coming at an hour _and_ a moment when you do not anticipate it.